dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 * you could use `setInterval` to call a function
 * if you have anonymous functions please use arrow notation `() => { }`
   * in fact you might run into scope problems if you don't use arrow notation as arrow notation does better things with scope than regular anonymous functions.
-* avoid using `var`
+* avoid using `var` (remember `let` and `const`)

-`ctrl + c` out of your webpack-dev-server and run `npm start` again to pick up the changes to the config files.
-Hopefully now your page is keeping count of how long its been since you loaded / reloaded it.
+Excellent, now your page is keeping count of how long its been since you loaded / reloaded it.
+SUPER USEFUL!

 ## Linting